FabienPapet/stripe-bundle/README.md

 ## Description

-This bundle helps integrating stripe in your Symfony application.
+This bundle helps stripe integration in your Symfony application.

 For now it allows you to: